 A weekly newsletter where I help people apply values-based productivity principles and systems for personal growth, primarily using Obsidian.
 Subscribe if you want to make more of your notes and ideas.

-In this edition of Practical PKM: 💡 The Big Idea: How I manage my writing projects in Obsidian 😎 Something Cool: A plugin that makes it easy to publish to Ghost from Obsidian 📚 My book notes from The 5 Types of Wealth by Sahil Bloom If you prefer to read this newsletter in your browser, click here. 💡 The Big Idea: My Content Creation Workflow in Obsidian In my opinion, Obsidian is vastly underrated as a writing app.
-But getting words on the page is only part of the process.
-And it turns out,...
+In this edition of Practical PKM: 💡 The Big Idea: How I replaced the archived Projects plugin 😎 Something Cool: A great way to upgrade the look of Obsidian Tasks 📚 My book notes from You Need a Manifesto by Charlotte Burgess-Auburn If you prefer to read (or listen to) this newsletter in your browser, click here. 💡 The Big Idea: A New & Improved Workflow for Managing Writing Projects in Obsidian Historically, I've used the Projects plugin to manage my different writing projects.
+Unfortunately,...